Atomox/ExampleCode/Tutorials/nginx_configuration.readme.md

     # Where is my document root?
     root /var/www/html;

-    # What files should serve when we hit a directory,
+    # What files should we serve when we hit a directory,
-    # without a file?
+    # instead of a file?
     #
     # E.G. when we request: example.com/, or example.com/some/directory/
     index index.php index.html index.html;